Skip to content

 • Knowledge transfer needs

-Social: Aging workforce concerns
+Social: Ageing workforce concerns

 Economic: Management development costs

-Systems • Manual processes in some areas
+Systems [UPDATED 2026] Manual processes in some areas (timesheets, fatigue tracking)

 • System integration gaps